vaslyb/simplifying-gcns/extension/README.md

 In file *arxiv.py* the code for the experiment conducted in *ogbn-arxiv* dataset is given.

-For running an experiment with *GCN* model,execute the following command:
+For running an experiment with *GCN* model, execute the following command:
 ```
 $ python arxiv.py --model GCN
 ```

 In file *fakenews.py* there is the code for the graph classification tasks.

 For running an experiment in "Politifact" with *GAT* model and using features coming from BERT, execute the following command:
 ```
 $ python fakenews.py --model GAT --dataset politifact --feature bert